Forbes vows to leave ‘no stone unturned’ on future of Ferguson Marine

 “I am committed to leaving no stone unturned when it comes to pursuing a sustainable future for Ferguson Marine, its workforce and for wider shipbuilding on the Clyde.”

-The summit, which is organised by the GMB union, will be attended by union officials, members of the Scottish Parliament, councillors and company executives, alongside the deputy First Minister.
+The summit, organised by the GMB, will be attended by union officials, members of the Scottish Parliament, councillors and company executives, alongside Ms Forbes.